Towards Automated Identification of Violation Symptoms of Architecture Erosion: Threats to Validity

-\subsection{Construct validity}
+\subsection{Construct Validity}

 Construct validity concerns the connection between operational measures and the studied subjects.
-The first potential threat to construct validity is the suitability of our selected ML/DL algorithms, feature extraction techniques, and metrics.
-As mentioned by Peter \textit{et al}. \cite{peters2017text}, it is not possible to use an exhaustive approach to test all learning models.
-We selected five common ML algorithms, one DL algorithm, and three popular pre-trained word embedding models, as they are all widely used to conduct text classification.
-We admit that using different algorithms and pre-trained word embedding models may generate varying results, despite their popularity.
-We cannot completely mitigate this threat.
-In addition, the four metrics (recall, precision, F1-score, and accuracy) are widely used to evaluate the performance of various automatic software engineering techniques (see Section~\ref{sec:Automated Identification}).
+The first potential threat to construct validity is the evaluation of our selected ML/DL-based and LLM-based classifiers.
+Regarding the classifiers' performance evaluation, we used the four metrics (recall, precision, F1-score, and accuracy) that are widely used to evaluate the performance of various automated SE techniques (see Section~\ref{sec:Automated Identification}).
 Therefore, the metrics pose little threat to the construct validity.
 Another potential threat comes from the convenience sampling method of the survey and interview, as individuals with negative views towards the research might be less inclined to participate in our survey and interview.
 This is a compromise inherent to the convenience sampling method, and it implies that this threat cannot be completely mitigated.
 Nevertheless, to improve the response rate and collect as many opinions as possible from practitioners, we sent two rounds of reminder emails to the involved practitioners.
 It is also possible that some survey respondents did not understand the statements well.
-To reduce this threat to construct validity, we conducted a pilot survey for refining the survey design.
-Besides, we provided an ``\textit{I Don’t Know}'' option in our survey.
+To reduce this threat to construct validity, we conducted a pilot survey to refine the survey design.
+Besides, we provided an ``\textit{I Don't Know}'' option in our survey.
 Moreover, we also interviewed six participants to collect in-depth opinions besides the six defined statements in the survey.
 To mitigate this threat, we offered an optional open-ended question that allows respondents to freely share their thoughts with us.
+For the imbalanced evaluation, we additionally employed Macro-F1 to better reflect classifier performance under low-prevalence conditions.
+Although Macro-F1 is widely recommended for imbalanced classification problems, alternative cost-sensitive evaluation measures or operational utility metrics may lead to different interpretations of classifier effectiveness.

-\subsection{External validity}
+\subsection{External Validity}